Alert

 Consumer Trust

-The CE marking, which indicates compliance with the regulation, enhances consumer trust.
+The CE marking, which indicates compliance with the regulation, enhances consumer trust and confidence.
 Consumers are more likely to purchase products that meet high cybersecurity standards, knowing they are protected from potential threats.
 This can give providers a competitive edge in the market.

 Cybersecurity Assurance

-As cybersecurity threats increase, ensuring that products are secure throughout their entire life cycle is vital.
+vital.
 The CRA helps providers establish a consistent level of security across their product range.
-This reduces the risk that vulnerabilities will be exploited, which could damage the provider’s reputation and result in costly security breaches.
+This reduces the risk of vulnerabilities being exploited, which could damage the provider’s reputation and result in extensive costs arising from security incidents.

 Market Consistency

 By adhering to a unified set of cybersecurity requirements, providers avoid the complexity and costs of complying with different regulations across EU member states.
-This streamlining helps providers operate more efficiently across multiple markets.
+This harmonisation enables providers to operate more efficiently across multiple markets.

 Future-Proofing

-The CRA sets a high standard for the security of digital products, including IoT devices, ensuring that providers’ products remain compliant with evolving security requirements over time.
+The CRA sets a high security standard for digital products, including IoT devices; ultimately, it ensures providers’ products remain compliant with evolving security requirements over time.
 This future-proofs businesses against changing legislation and emerging threats.

-At Goodwin, we are dedicated to helping companies navigate the complexities of new EU regulations, including the Cyber Resilience Act (CRA).
-Our team of legal experts specializes in EU law and works closely with regulators across member states to ensure that businesses are fully compliant with the evolving regulatory landscape.
+At Goodwin, we are dedicated to helping companies navigate the complexities of new EU and UK regulations, including the Cyber Resilience Act (CRA).
+Our team of legal experts specializes in EU and UK law and work closely with regulators across member states to ensure businesses are fully compliant within this evolving regulatory landscape.

 The CRA introduces new cybersecurity requirements for manufacturers and retailers of products or software with a digital component, ensuring enhanced security throughout the product life cycle.
-This includes harmonized rules for bringing products to market and ensuring cybersecurity compliance at every stage, from development to maintenance.
+This includes harmonised rules for bringing products to market and ensuring cybersecurity compliance at every stage, from development, market launch and ongoing maintenance.

 Understanding the challenges posed by these regulations, Goodwin provides tailored support to help businesses anticipate and meet their obligations under the CRA.
 We are here to guide you through every step, ensuring your company is prepared for the regulation’s entry into force and compliant with its stringent requirements.